New South Wales Police Gazette and Weekly Record of Crime

 "details of crimes committed, persons to be apprehended, descriptions of stolen property and rewards offered, lists of regimental and ships deserters, and other police notices concerning recovery of property, apprehension of suspects previously sought, and dismissals of police officers for unsatisfactory conduct".

-From 5 March 1862 the title was changed to the New South Wales Police Gazette and Weekly Record of Crime, was published weekly and was said to contain the substance of information received in cases of felony and misdemeanors with description of offenders, &c. and every particular which may lead to their apprehension".
+From 5 March 1862 the publication's title was changed to the New South Wales Police Gazette and Weekly Record of Crime.
+It was published weekly and said to contain the substance of information received in cases of felony and misdemeanors with description of offenders, &c. and every particular which may lead to their apprehension".

-The gazette continued to be published until 14 July 1982, however records after 1930 are not publicly available.
+The Gazette continued to be published until 14 July 1982.

 Digitisation

-The gazette has been digitised and made available on Trove from 4 June 1862, to 31 December 1930.
+The Gazette has been digitised and made available on Trove, the online repository of digital collections of the National Library of Australia, from 4 June 1862, to 31 December 1930.